ThatsNoelle/ThatsNoelle/README.md

 # I worked on
 [B.R.I.L](https://github.com/dept-info-iut-dijon/2024_S2-01_C2_BadassRetroInsaneLegends), a videogame project for school. \
 [AtmoHDRPack](https://github.com/ThatsNoelle/AtmoHDRPack), a Super Smash Bros.
-Ultimate modpack with Atmosphere and all you need to make it work (it's in french tho).
+Ultimate modpack with Atmosphere and all you need to make it work (French !).

 # I use
 - Languages